 The exhibit will soon include a detailed relief map of Frémont's campsites in Oregon and Nevada. that corresponds to Loren's photographs.
 Schools can book guided tours which include a topo map lesson free of charge.
 Learn history, math, science, and geography while having a blast!

 This original campaign flag from 1856 Frémont/Dayton run for President of the United States is just one of the rare items on display in Finding Frémont: Pathfinder of the West.

 Photo by Jan Loverin, Curator of Clothing and Textiles

-Other notable artifacts include Frémont's sword and pistol.
+Other notable artifacts include Frémont's sword.